 This episode of Communion Sanctorum is titled – “Into the Middle”

-Justinian I’s reconquest of Italy & liberating it from its brief stint under barbarian control was even briefer.
-Soon after Justinian’s eastern forces regained control of portions of the peninsula & put them back under the Empire’s dominion, yet another Germanic group invaded & put most of Italy under their jurisdiction.
+Justinian I’s reconquest of Italy and liberating it from its brief stint under barbarian control was even briefer.
+Soon after Justinian’s eastern forces regained control of portions of the peninsula and put them back under the Empire’s dominion, yet another Germanic group invaded and put most of Italy under their jurisdiction.

 The Lombards were a Scandinavian group who’d emerged as the dominant Germanic tribe.
-In 568, they conquered Byzantine Italy and formed what is known as the Kingdom of Italy, which lasted to the later 8th C until it was brought down by the Franks, though Lombard nobles continued to rule portions of the peninsula until the 11th C.
+In 568, they conquered Byzantine Italy and formed what is known as the Kingdom of Italy, which lasted to the late 8th C when it was brought down by the Franks, though Lombard nobles continued to rule portions of the peninsula until the 11th C.

 The Lombards conquered Italy during Gregory the Great’s term as pope.
 As the Lombards advanced on the city of Rome, with not a whit of hope of help from the Imperial ruler sitting in Ravenna, Gregory took control in Rome.
-He secured supplies for the coming siege though both famine & plague were decimating the land.
-He bolstered Rome’s defenses & commissioned new military leaders to lead an army into the field to meet the Lombards.
-Once these plans were underway, Gregory opened negotiations with the enemy & finalized a peace with them, though made without the Emperor’s approval.
+He secured supplies for the coming siege though both famine and plague were decimating the land.
+He bolstered Rome’s defenses and commissioned new military leaders to lead an army into the field to meet the Lombards.
+Once these plans were underway, Gregory opened negotiations with the enemy and finalized a peace with them, though made without the Emperor’s approval.

 It’s difficult for the modern student of history to understand how the Roman popes managed to wield such political power as they did during the Middle Ages.
 We tend to layer back onto history the current state of affairs.
 And as Europe is now firmly ensconced in a post-Christian era where the Pope has little political power, it’s difficult to see how he could have been the single most powerful political force for hundreds of years.